Hoya merrillii is a beautiful addition to any houseplant collection, known for its unique and stunning foliage.

 Etymology

-The specific epithet "merrillii (mer-IL-ee-eye) honors the discoverer of the species, Elmer Drew Merrill (1876-1956), an American botanist and taxonomist.
+The specific epithet "merrillii" (pronounced mer-IL-ee-eye) honors the discoverer of the species, Elmer Drew Merrill (1876-1956), an American botanist and taxonomist.

 Origin

 Hoya merrillii is native to the Philippines.
-It was first discovered at low altitudes on Mindoro island, where it grows as an epiphyte on the trees of the humid forests close to the water streams.
+It was first discovered at low altitudes on Mindoro Island, where it grows as an epiphyte on the trees in the humid forests near water streams.
 However, it was later discovered to be much more widespread than initially thought.

 Description

-Hoya merrillii is a lovely plant with slender stems that bear glossy dark green leaves with recurved edges and a pretty pattern of veins.
-The leaves are elliptical and can reach up to 4.8 inches (12 cm) in length and 2.4 inches (6 cm) in width.
+Hoya merrillii is a lovely plant with slender stems that bear glossy, dark green leaves with recurved edges and a pretty pattern of veins.
+The leaves are elliptical and can reach lengths of up to 4.8 inches (12 cm) and widths of 2.4 inches (6 cm).
 When exposed to intense light, the leaves turn a beautiful shade of red and purple.

 This plant is a heavy bloomer and produces large clusters of sweetly scented flowers during the warmer months.
-The flowers are star-shaped with a pale yellow corolla and cream-colored corona with a yellow center.
-Each umbel bears up to 25 flowers, lasting about four to five days.
+The flowers are star-shaped, with a pale yellow corolla and a cream-colored corona that has a yellow center.
+Each umbel bears up to 25 flowers, lasting about 4 to 5 days.
 Once the plant starts blooming, the umbels will produce new buds as soon as the old ones are spent.
-Sometimes, there are even young buds while other ones are blooming.
+Sometimes, there are even young buds, while others are blooming.

 How to Grow and Care for Hoya merrillii

-Light: Even if this plant can tolerate lower light levels, it may become weak and leggy if the light is too low, producing fewer leaves and flowers.
+Light: Even if this plant can tolerate lower light levels, it may become weak and leggy if the light is too low, resulting in fewer leaves and flowers.
 Therefore, keeping it indoors in bright, indirect sunlight is best.

 Soil: Well-draining soil that provides excellent aeration and does not hold too much water is most important for growing a healthy plant.

 Temperature: Hoya merrillii thrives in hot and humid climates, so keep it away from drafty windows and doorways during the colder months.
-It grows best in USDA Plant Hardiness Zones 11a to 11b, with average minimum winter temperatures ranging from 40 to 50 °F (4.4 to 10 °C).
+It grows best in USDA Plant Hardiness Zones 11a to 11b, with average minimum winter temperatures ranging from 40°F to 50°F (4.4°C to 10°C).

-Fertilizing: While Hoya merrillii is not a particularly heavy feeder, it can benefit from high-potassium fertilizer at half strength every two weeks during the growing season.
+Fertilizing: Although Hoya merrillii is not a heavy feeder, it can benefit from a high-potassium fertilizer at half strength every two weeks during the growing season.

-Propagation: Although layering is the easiest, using stem cuttings is the most popular method of propagating Hoya merrillii.
+Propagation: Although layering is the easiest method, using stem cuttings is the most popular way to propagate Hoya merrillii.
 Using leaf cuttings can be more challenging, while starting it from seeds is the simplest but the most time-consuming method.
-For best results, take cuttings only when the plant is actively growing and sow the seeds in spring and summer.
+For best results, take cuttings only when the plant is actively growing.
+Sow seeds in spring and summer.

 Learn more at How to Grow and Care for Hoya.